Students in Berlin

 Berlin Summer Program for Undergraduates

 The Berlin Summer Program provides undergraduate students of all disciplines with an opportunity to spend 11 weeks in a high-tech city while earning 12 hours of GT credit with GT faculty.
-This is the newest program created by the College of Computing due to meeting an increasing need for Computing students wishing to study abroad!
+This is the newest program created by the College of Computing in response to the growing demand from Computing students who wish to study abroad!

 Join us for an information session with program faculty and alumni to learn more!
 Information sessions are generally scheduled throughout the early fall semester.
 Please note that the information below is general, and that you can find more detailed information on the program's Atlas brochure page.
 For questions, upcoming dates, and other details, email berlin@cc.gatech.edu.